Frequently Asked Questions

 A: We will have a permit from the National Council of Social Service for collections at public venues.
 The permit can be found online on charities.gov.sg.

 Q: What can I donate at the Christmas Kettling stand?

 A: You may only make monetary donations by dropping cash into the kettle pots or by scanning the QR code at the kettle stands.
-Donations-in-kind will not be accepted at the kettle stands.
+We do not accept donations in kind at the kettle stands.